NHSDigital/communications-manager-api/specification/documentation/APIDescription.md

 * 500 to 599 if it failed because of an error on our server

 Errors specific to each API are shown in the Endpoints section, under Response.
 See our [reference guide for more on errors](https://digital.nhs.uk/developer/guides-and-documentation/reference-guide#http-status-codes).

+## Receive a callback

+You may develop one or many endpoints on your service if you want to receive callbacks from NHS Notify.

+We have created an OpenAPI specification detailing the behaviour of the endpoint that consumers should create to subscribe to callbacks.

+We will send your API key in the `x-api-key header`.
+Your service should respond with:

+* `401 Unauthorized` if the API key is not received
+* `401 Unauthorized` if the API key is invalid

+We will send you a HMAC-SHA256 signature in the `x-hmac-sha256-signature` header.
+You will need to validate the signature to verify the response has come from an authorized sender.
+Details on this will be provided during the onboarding process.
+If you receive a request with an invalid signature you should ignore it and respond with a `403 Forbidden`.

+Every request includes an idempotencyKey located in the meta collection of the body.
+This can help ensure your system remains idempotent, capable of managing duplicate delivery of callbacks.
+It's important to note that requests may be delivered non-sequentially.

+If a request fails, our retry policy will make up to three attempts with intervals of five seconds between each attempt.

+## Message Statuses

+Messages can have the following statuses:

+* `created` - the message has been created, but has received no processing
+* `pending_enrichment` - the message is currently pending enrichment
+* `enriched` - we have queried PDS for this patients details and now know how to contact this individual
+* `sending` - the message is in the process of being sent
+* `delivered` - the message has been delivered
+* `failed` - we have failed to deliver the message

+For certain statuses more information can be found within the `messageStatusDescription` field.

+The message status shows an overall aggregate status taken from all of the communication channels that we have attempted to deliver the message using.

+## Supplier Statuses

+The channels can have the following supplier statuses:

+### NHS APP

+* `delivered` - the message has been successfully delivered to the user
+* `read` - a user has read the message
+* `notification_attempted` - a push notification is reported as having been sent to one or more devices, but does not indicate whether the notification was received or displayed
+* `unnotified` - it has been determined that a push notification has not been successfully relayed to any devices
+* `rejected` - the request to send the communication was rejected by the supplier
+* `notified` - a push notification is reported as having been successfully relayed to one or more devices
+* `received` - the request has been received by the supplier and is queued to be processed
+* `unknown` - NHS Notify was unable to correctly determine the supplier status